Color Analysis Quiz: Find Your Color Season

 What is seasonal color analysis?

-Seasonal color analysis is a method of determining which colors look most harmonious on you based on your natural coloring — skin undertone, hair color, and eye color.
-The system categorizes people into 12 sub-seasons (3 variations of each main season: Spring, Summer, Autumn, Winter), each with a specific palette of complementary colors.
+Seasonal color analysis figures out which colors look best on you based on your natural coloring: your skin undertone, hair color, and eye color.
+The system sorts people into 12 sub-seasons (3 variations of Spring, Summer, Autumn, and Winter), and each sub-season comes with its own palette of colors that suit you best.
+The concept goes back to Johannes Itten in the 1920s and became mainstream with Carole Jackson's 1980 book Color Me Beautiful.

 How accurate is an online color analysis quiz?